architapatelis/sendgrid_heroku/README.md

 ```

-This example doesn't use a database, but if you application has a database migrate your production database to Heroku
+_Note: This example doesn't use a database, but if you application has a database then migrate your production database to Heroku_

 ```
 $ heroku run rake db:migrate